-There were no violations of drinking water standards during the 2023 calendar year.
-However, Keeler Yard issued a Do Not Drink water notice on March 11, 2023.
-This was due to weather conditions that created a drop in the chlorine residual level below the minimum 0.2 mg/L. Disinfectant residual is the amount of chlorine present in the pipes of the distribution system.
+There were no violations of drinking water standards during the 2024 calendar year.
+However, Keeler Yard issued a Boil Water Notice on December 18, 2024.
+This was due to a break in the water supply line to the storage tank during the construction of the fire line.
+The line was empty at the time of the break and so no contamination occurred.
+LADWP issued this notice out of an abundance of caution to cover the period after the repaired pipe was reconnected, and bacteriological sampling results confirmed that the system could be returned to service.
+Disinfectant residual is the amount of chlorine present in the pipes of the distribution system.
 LADWP routinely monitors for disinfectant residual in the distribution system.
-The chlorine residuals were restored to acceptable levels and the Unsafe Water Alert was canceled on March 24, 2023 with the approval of the DDW.
+The chlorine residuals were restored to acceptable levels and the Boil Water Notice was canceled on December 20, 2024, with the approval of DDW.